 Also June 8, Search and Rescue personnel responded to the Washington Lake trailhead in the Uinta Mountains on a report of three missing persons near Long Lake.
 SAR responded and located the missing persons in good condition.

 June 8, a hit-and-run accident was reported in Oakley.
 Complainants stated that during the night a vehicle struck a parked passenger sedan which was pushed against a pickup truck parked alongside the sedan.
-A neighbor reported hearing suspicious noises during the night.
-Officers are investigating the incident.

 During the night of June 8, items were taken from several unlocked vehicles in Summit Park.
 Calls came in throughout the day reporting missing items on the same street.
 No witnesses had come forward and no suspects had been identified when the report was filed.
 The case is still active.